Reverb is one of those things that even the most experienced of engineers are still trying to figure out.

 My favorite reverb is the Valhalla Room.
 I choose it over my UAD EMT140 Plate Reverb all the time because it’s more versatile.

 Make do with what you have, and find the cheapest alternative possible if your stock reverbs absolutely suck.

 I probably still do this sometimes.
 This is the classic beginner’s mistake.
 Too much reverb drowns out your mix and makes everything sound “floaty” (for a lack of a better term).

 Scale back on the reverb.
 Use it to make your tracks stand out, but don’t make the reverb be the thing that stands out.
 Makes sense?
 You want the listen to the great sounding vocal.
 You want the reverb to be an inherent part of the vocal sound.
 You want the reverb to draw attention to the vocal, not itself.

 Too many different spaces in a mix sounds unnatural.
 If that’s what you’re going for, disregard what I’m saying.
 Otherwise, try to stick to a few spaces.
 Combining different instruments and tracks into the same reverb works well to glue your elements together.

 Using only one universal reverb is not a good idea either.
 Everything will sound too similar and nothing will stick out.
 It’s a delicate balance of a few different reverbs used in moderation that is the key.

 Want to Mix Better With Advanced Reverb Techniques?

-Then you better check out the brand new Mixing With Reverb course from The Pro Audio Files.
+Then you better check out the Mixing With Reverb course from The Pro Audio Files.

 Image by: JD Hancock